serverless/blog/posts/2018-03-07-serverless-cloudformation-200-resources.md

 Further, if you use a custom domain, you can also utilize *base path mappings* to segment your services and deploy multiple to the same domain.
 For example, if you have 30 routes, 15 of which are user-related and 15 of which are product-related, you can split them into two different services.
 The first, with all of your user-related routes, will have a base path mapping of "users", which will prefix all routes with `/users`.
 The second, with your product-related routes, will prefix your routes with `/products`.

-> Interested in using a custom domain with base path mapping?
+**Aside:** Interested in using a custom domain with base path mapping?
 Check out our two posts on the subject: [How to set up a custom domain with Serverless](https://serverless.com/blog/serverless-api-gateway-domain/) and [How to deploy multiple micro-services under one domain](https://serverless.com/blog/api-gateway-multiple-services/).

 A second approach is to use the `apiGateway` property object in your `serverless.yml`.
 This was added in the `v1.26` release of the Serverless Framework.
 It allows you to re-use an existing API Gateway REST API resource.
 You'll have the nonsense domain (`https://n0benf6jn4.execute-api.us-east-1.amazonaws.com`), but it won't require you to shell out the $12 for a custom domain of your own.